Irvine Personal Injury Lawyers | Accident Lawsuits

 Over the years, COTS has found reports of 891 Irvine vehicle crashes resulting in injuries and fatalities, including:

-- 54 instances of driver under the influence of substances like narcotics or alcohol
+- 54 instances of a driver under the influence of substances like narcotics or alcohol

-- 22 instances were reported of motorcycle riders getting hurt
+- 22 cases were reported of motorcycle riders getting hurt

 - 36 reports of pedestrians being maimed or killed came to light